altaga/DeSmond-Batches/README.md

 * **Advanced Basenames Features:** Integrate more deeply with Basenames for richer profile information.

-* **Group and DM context:** Permitir al agente que pueda acceder a todo el contexto del chat para responder queries o acciones.
+* **Group and DM context:** Allow the agent to access the entire chat context to respond to queries or actions.